pipkav/pipkav.github.io/es/testimonials.md

 the Cambridge Proficiency exam but she also helped me to gain confidence in myself and my own level of English.
 I would definitely attend classes with her again. -- **Irene Calderón**

+> Pip is a kind and committed teacher.
+She cares that no one was left behind in class, she gets the objetives we need and encourages a lot with the practice of english.
+I totally recommended her!
+Great professional! -- **Beatriz Gomez**